yunxiuGona/HoriMoreView/README.md

 # HoriMoreView
-HoriMoreView is an library to easily create hori-list-view There Insetted an RecyclerView Inside,so it can support types of holders in it
+HoriMoreView is an library to easily create hori-list-view There Insetted an RecyclerView Inside,so it can support types of holders in it,And Support to show MoreView when drag the list.

 ![image](https://github.com/15563988825/HoriMoreView/blob/master/1.gif)